Annah-2003/Phase-3-Week-2-Code-Challenge/README.md

 ### Object Relations Code Challenge - Restaurants

-For this assignment, we'll be working with a Yelp-style domain.
+For the assignment, we are working with a Yelp-style domain.

 We have three models: